Greentea Peng

-Aria Wells, known professionally as Greentea Peng, is a neo-soul and self-described 'psychedelic R'n'B' singer and songwriter from south east London, UK.
-Her musical influences include Lauryn Hill, Erykah Badu, Miss Dynamite and Lily Allen.
-Her stage name is taken from her love of green tea, and the London slang word 'peng', which means attractive or tasty.
+Aria Wells (born 1 December 1994), known professionally as Greentea Peng is an English singer-songwriter.
 Along with her music, she is also known for her distinctive fashion style with full-body tattoos, many piercings and much jewellery.

 Early life

 Aria Wells was born in Bermondsey, South London, to an Arab father, who was a trained actor, and African mother.
 Wells resided in London for the majority of her childhood.
 During this period, she absorbed musical influences from her father, who introduced her to theatre and taught her songs.
 Meanwhile, she partook in singing for school activities and community events, especially church choir.

 At age 12, after her parents separated, she and her mother moved to Hastings.
 Her mother refused to have her attend secondary school in South London given the schools were, according to Wells, "really bad at the time, all transitioning into academies and stuff".
 Wells often returned to London over the summer holidays, visiting her father.
 Between places, she continued pursuing music by writing her own music and doing performances.
 However, due to bullying, she lost her self-confidence and decided to stop making music by the age of 15.
-She also had passed her GSCE's early and eventually dropped out.
+She also had passed her GSCEs early and eventually dropped out.

 Upon her return to London at 17, she worked at various bars and frequently partied.
 One of the bars she worked at the longest was in the nightclub Visions, located in Dalston.
 Amid all this, Wells had been struggling with substance abuse.
 In an interview with District Magazine, she recalled dealing with addiction to drugs, such as Xanax, "for a long time, from a young age".